nicolemne/studio-north-project/README.md

 I would like to add a calendar to the contact page so a visitor can view when the studio is available to rent.

-Another page with more detailed information about what hardware and software they have available at the studio, might be something I would add in the future too.
+Another page with more detailed information about what hardware and software they have available at the studio, might be something I would like to add in the future too.

 ### Accessibility